Your dog’s food may be linked to canine heart disease

 The FDA has investigated more than 500 cases of dilated cardiomyopathy (DCM) in dogs eating certain types of food, according to their statement.

-DCM is a condition that effects a dog’s heart and results in an enlarged muscle.
+DCM is a condition that affects a dog’s heart and results in an enlarged muscle.
 Dogs with DCM tire easily, cough, and have difficulty breathing.

 FDA identifies 16 dog food brands